Are you looking for a business English or academic writing course?

 — such as like, love, smell, want, need, prefer, know, suppose, mean, understand, remember, belong, fit, contain, consist, seem, realize.

-Verbs of state rules are often broken
+Verbs of state rules are tricky

 Please note that in spoken English, people sometimes break the rule about verbs of state, but you should not do that in written business communication.
 Thus, in casual conversation over dinner, you may say, “I am loving this fish!
 It’s delicious.”
 This is technically incorrect, but it’s becoming more common in informal spoken English and in advertising.
 Do you remember McDonalds, “I’m lovin’ it!” campaign?